 Attempt to catch and process fish.

-As these courses are intended to develop outdoor competence, students will train in wilderness first aid and receive a certificate.
+As these courses are intended to develop outdoor competence, students will train in wilderness first aid.

 The rest of the course curriculum will be discovered out on the ground.
 Learn to be ready for the unexpected.